captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 J'aime Paris.
-(---
-## ROBYN:
-in the doorway.)
+(ROBYN in the doorway.)
 ---
 ## ROBYN:
-Wh,at are you doing.
+What are you doing.
 ---
 ## SHARON:
-Parlez-vous Frainais?
+Parlez-vous Francais?
 ---
 ## ROBYN:
 Not to any functional degree, non.
-Why are you parlez-ing Frainais?
+Why are you parlez-ing Francais?
 ---
 ## SHARON:
 I always wanted to learn.